morjaradat/401-data-structures-and-algorithms/challenge/Tree/README.md

 - returns an array of the values, ordered appropriately.

-- Create a BinarySearchTree class define a method named add that accepts a new node.
+- Create a BinarySearchTree class define a method named add that accepts a new QNode.
 - add data in the correct location in the binary search tree
 - define a method named contains that accepts a data, and returns a boolean indicating whether the data is in the tree at least once.